tsvetomir/presentations/intro-to-docker/slides.md

 - For development environments

 ---
-# Containers Suck
+# Containers are Not So Great

 - For security isolation
-- But can be made reasonably secure

 ---
 # A history note

-* It didn't all start with Docker
+- It didn't all start with Docker
-* It didn't even start in this century :)
+- It didn't even start in this century :)
-* Unix has had `chroot` since Forever 🦖
+- Unix has had `chroot` since Forever 🦖
-* FreeBSD 4.0 introduced Jails in 2000
+- FreeBSD introduced Jails in 2000
-* Linux Containers (LXC) shipped in 2008
+- Linux Containers (LXC) shipped in 2008

 ---
 # Then Docker came along...

-* And **nailed it** with ease of use
+- And **nailed it** with ease of use
-* Everyone can *use containers*
+- Everyone can *use containers*
-* Everyone can *make containers*
+- Everyone can *make containers*
-* Everyone can *share containers*
+- Everyone can *share containers*
-* Even on Mac and Windows
+- Even on Mac and Windows

 ---
 # Docker on Mac and Windows

-* Containers run in a VM managed by Docker
+- Linux containers run in a VM managed by Docker
-* Performance is not great, but adequate
+- Performance is not great, but adequate

 ---
 # Native Windows Containers

-* A closed ecosystem
+- A closed ecosystem – Windows Containers do not run on Linux
-* Late to the party
+- Late to the party
-* Kind of supported by Docker Desktop
+- Supported by Docker Desktop (kind of)
-* Not covered in this talk
+- Not covered in this talk

 ---
 # Docker Desktop

-- Recommended on MacOS and Windows
+- Recommended on Mac and Windows
 - Free for personal use and educational purposes
 - Requires a subscription if you use it for business at Progress